dooguypapua/eKLIPse/README.md

 Increasing the minimum number of BLAST per breakpoint increase the specificity but decrease the sensitivity (-minblast)<br/>
 By default, eKLIPse filter out deleted mtDNA with a length under 1000bp.<br/>
 But for example, if you're looking for sublimons you could reduce this length to 100bp.<br/>
-eKLIPse is based on th search of biderectionnal BLAST linking 5' breakpoint and 3' breakpoint.<br/>
+eKLIPse is based on the search of bidirectional BLAST linking 5' and 3' breakpoints.<br/>
 It is therefore not recommended to disable this filter ("-bilateral False").<br/>